yaxingwang/Mix-and-match-networks/color/README.md

 # Dependences
 - Python2.7, NumPy, SciPy, NVIDIA GPU
 - **Tensorflow:** the version should be more 1.0(https://www.tensorflow.org/) and [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard)
-- **Dataset:** Domain-specific color name datase(https://drive.google.com/file/d/1xUU8B8vC3rxsA8eAOlyEs3ZyB5fgC0il/view) which is collected by [Luyu](https://yulu0724.github.io/) and compressed into tfrecords.
+- **Dataset:** Domain-specific color name dataset(https://drive.google.com/file/d/1xUU8B8vC3rxsA8eAOlyEs3ZyB5fgC0il/view) which is collected by [Luyu](https://yulu0724.github.io/) and compressed into tfrecords.

 # Installation
-- Install tensorflow and tensorBoard
+- Install Tensorflow and TensorBoard
-- Opencv

 # Create data
 We provie script to compress your data to tfrecord. `build_data.py` helps you to creat your data